AnssiKi/PiNAS/README.md

 -From services tab enable SSH and select to use password authentication<br>
 -Select "Save"<br>
 -After configuring these options select WRITE and YES at the Raspberry Pi Imager, the OS will install now.<br>
--Insert the SD card to Raspberry Pi and connect ethernet and power supply cables.
+-Insert the SD card to Raspberry Pi and connect ethernet and power supply cables.<br>

 #Installation (openmediavault to Raspberry Pi)